Tips for Protecting your Mental Health Post-Lockdown

 - Exercise X amount of minutes per day

-I always remind my clients that it’s not the act of performing our routines and behaviours that keeps our mental health maintained.
-However, just by having pleasurable or enjoyable moments; a period of ‘me-time’ and those times of kindness built-in to ‘it’s just what we do’, we are more likely to have good mental health.
+I always remind my clients that it’s not solely the act of performing routines and behaviours that keeps our mental health maintained.
+However, by having pleasurable or enjoyable moments; a period of ‘me-time’ and those times of kindness built-in to ‘it’s just what we do’, we are more likely to have good mental health if we consistently build these routines into our lives.
+This is partly because we spend less time thinking; there is less procrastination and less chance that our motivation dwindles.

 To find out more about Dave Knight’s Life Coaching and Wellbeing packages for individuals and businesses, please visit www.sundaysettler.com/bulletproof/.